Hatamoto/hackathon2025/README.md

 structured_innovations.json

--   this is our json structured cleaned project database with collaborators and sources
+-   this is our json structured cleaned project database with collaborators and sources. vat ids are inferred from llm model for temp_xxx ids.

+filtered_innovations.json

+deduplicated_innovations.json

+merged_innovations.json

+-   stages of deduplication where we first filter, then deduplicate and merge sources to generate deduplicated data

 vtt_network_graph.png

--   visualization of VTT's innovation network
+-   visualization of VTT's innovation network (lot of data)